-IOL Bushcraft Skills Award

-An assessed award at RQF Level 2 / SCQF Level 5 covering practical and applied bushcraft skills and knowledge designed for pupils and other learners.
+IOL Bushcraft Skills Award Recommended 80 guided learning An assessed award at RQF Level 2 / SCQF hours - can fit in a school term or be Level 5 covering practical and applied spread out over one year. bushcraft skills and knowledge designed Delivered by: Experienced Instructors with demonstrated competence in for pupils and other learners.
+Bushcraft knowledge and skills.